Public Land

 • Be friendly.
 Joke around.
 Smile.
 This is just a life thing.
 I’ve been a crab for the most part since starting a business, but I end up being quite happy while hiking around.
 I have no doubt that the information I get in return for sharing some of my own is better for it.
 (Side note: If you’re thinking about starting a similar business, feel free to reach out.
 I can probably spare you many headaches without being too discouraging.)

-• Be (at least a little) suspicious of information fed to you through social media, hiking apps, pretty much any way information flows (that includes me, I don’t pretend to know everything, and I’m 100% sure I’ve walked by all kinds of amazing “unknown” places).
+• Be (at least a little) suspicious of information fed to you through social media, hiking apps, pretty much any way information flows (that includes me; I don’t pretend to know everything, and I’m 100% sure I’ve walked by all kinds of amazing “unknown” places).

 • Google Maps is your friend.
 Use the map in terrain mode.
 Interesting elevation usually equals interesting destinations (and thigh-burning hikes :).
 Pay attention to what’s tree-covered and what’s not.
 Above the trees is where the views are.
 Be curious.
 We have all kinds of tools at our fingertips, allowing us to find things from the comfort of our couch without wasting valuable vacation time searching for that “hidden gem.”